 - This, however, has its own unusual interaction.
 Fact One: Tower Shields can be used to provide total cover.
 Fact Two: Equipment and other carried objects are under the same conditions as you if applicable, unless otherwise specified.
 So when you're hiding behind a tower shield, you have total cover.
 When you have total cover, so does your shield.

 - In GURPS cover and concealment are part of a single system.
 A big enough gun can simply shoot through cover but hitting the uncovered parts of the body comes at a penalty.

-- In a particularly ridiculous example, in Metal Gear Solid The Twin Snakes, you are attacked by a boss piloting an M1 Abrams tank firing high explosive rounds.
+- In a particularly ridiculous example, in The Twin Snakes, you are attacked by a boss piloting an M1 Abrams tank firing high explosive rounds.
 You can avoid damage by hiding behind a snowbank.

-- Also averted to a certain extent in Metal Gear Solid 4's online mode.
+- Also averted to a certain extent in Guns of the Patriot's online mode.
 You can hide behind wooden boxes and the like, but if somebody has a high powered weapon you can still get shot if they know where you are.
 With the right combination of feat and weapon, you can get shot in the head before you peek out of cover.

 - Call of Duty: World at War and the Modern Warfare series allows you to shoot through certain objects (such as wood) with some reduced damage from the bullets; there's no system for actually destroying anything, though, and any form of divide between the player and the explosion will stop grenade shrapnel dead.
 In the singleplayer, this only benefits you however.
 The enemy NPCs simply can't damage you with cover in between you and them.